 In an effort to build upon this active program of teaching and research, the Founding Envisioning Committee created a PhD and MA portfolio program that was approved by the administration in the fall of 2007.
 We established an undergraduate certificate program in 2009.
 The portfolio and certificate form the academic portion of the program, which is complemented by a speaker series, an annual spring celebration of our students, projects with student and community groups, and summer research fellowships for undergraduate and graduate students.

 Undergraduate Certificate and Graduate Portfolio at NAIS: Undergraduate students interested in the NAIS Undergraduate Certificate Program should contact the Undergraduate Certificate Program Director, Professor Jennifer Graber at email@example.com.
-Graduate students interested in the Graduate Portfolio Program should contact Professor Luis E. Cárcamo-Huechante, NAIS Acting Director and Graduate Portfolio Director.
+Graduate students interested in the Graduate Portfolio Program should contact Professor Luis E. Cárcamo-Huechante, NAIS Interim Director and Graduate Portfolio Director.

 Dustin Tahmahkera has joined our faculty at UT Austin.
 Professor Tahmahkera, an enrolled citizen of the Comanche Nation of Oklahoma, is an interdisciplinary scholar of North American indigeneities, critical media, and cultural sound studies.